 Previously Sachin, like many, had been caught up in the urgent demands of his medical practices and struggled with feelings of overwhelm.
 He traveled near and far to learn from some of the best strategic and spiritual thinkers in the world.
 He implemented their teachings, and has undergone transformational change and made it his mission to share this information to help inspire others.

 Co-founder, Doc to Doc Network

-and an admin of the Doc to Doc Facebook Group.
+Dr Melissa Yang is a Respiratory & Sleep Physician, the co-founder of the Doc to Doc Network, and an admin of the Doc to Doc Facebook Group.
 Doc to Doc provides support and professional development tools to level the playing field for women in Medicine.
 Melissa has also had experience working in the charity sector and more recently has taken on a role at Safer Care Victoria as a member of the Voluntary Assisted Dying Review Board.
 She has particular interests in cultivating a safe and supportive workplace through culture and connection and promoting equality.

 Specialist Otolaryngologist, Head & Neck Surgeon, ENT Victoria

 Eric is an Ear Nose & Throat Head & Neck Surgeon.
 He trained in Melbourne and completed his Fellowships in Canada, Brisbane and New Zealand.
 Beyond his passion for Complex Airway Head & Neck conditions in children & adults, Eric desperately wants to see humanity back in the health care community.
 He thinks he is funny but his children disagree.

 MEET THE SPEAKERS